raghusagar13/cloud-computing-project/README.md

 1.6.
 Generate and securely store the access and secret access keys for "AppUser."

-## Step 2: Create an S3 Bucket and Upload Card Images
+## Step 2: Create an S3 Bucket and Upload Car Images

 2.1.
 Open your cloud provider's management console.